EventStore/documentation/docs/getting-started/concepts/README.md

 Conceptually, this resembles a simple key-value store, where the stream's ID is the key, and the value is a set of pointers that direct you to the events within the event log.

 These pointers don't store the events but reference their positions in the event log.
-It's important to remember that neither the stream nor the index physically holds the actual events.
+It's important to remember that neither the stream nor the index physically hold the actual events.

 ::: note
 To learn more about how indexing works in detail, [click here](@server/configuration/indexes.html).